Reddimus/youtube-clone/yt-api-service/README.md

 It is similar to the Firebase console UI, but it is only for local development.
 It will not affect your actual Firebase project.

-Navigate to function logs and you should find a url that you can paste into your browser to test the function.
+Navigate to function logs and you should find a url that you can paste into your browser to test functions.

-### 4. Create User Function

-Update the `index.ts` file to look like this repository's `functions/src/index.ts` file.
-This file contains the `createUser` function that will be triggered whenever a new user is created.

-The `index.ts` file is the entry point for our firebase functions.
-It is where we define our functions and export them.

-Alternatively we could define our functions in separate files and import them into `index.ts`.
-But for now we will keep it simple and define it in `index.ts`.

-### 5. Deploy Firebase Functions
+### Deploy Firebase Functions

 (Optional): Before deploying you may need to rerun npm install in the functions directory.
 For some reason I had errors when deploying without doing this.